ipfs/specs/src/ipns/ipns-record.md

 The routing record is spread across the network according to the available routing systems.
 The two routing systems currently available in IPFS are the :cite[kad-dht] and :cite[ipns-pubsub-router].

+When using :cite[kad-dht] for routing, implementations SHOULD follow the retrieval strategies documented in the IPFS Kademlia DHT specification, including the recommended quorum value for IPNS record lookups.

 **Key format:** `/ipns/BINARY_ID`

 - `/ipns/` is the ASCII prefix (bytes in hex: `2f69706e732f`)